cysouw/diathesis/text/c04_reflexive.md

 b.
 Ich habe mir eine neue Sprache angeeignet.
 :::

 In this chapter those diatheses are discussed that only differ as to the addition of a reflexive pronoun.
 There are many more diatheses involving reflexive pronouns that will be discussed in subsequent chapters.
 In those diatheses there is more than one morphosyntactic change.
 For example, with some verbs the addition of a preverb also induces the addition of a reflexive pronouns [@next a], see e.g. [@sec:preverb-reflexive-intransitive-antiresultative].
 There is also the famous German anticausative diatheses that combines a reflexive pronoun with a manner adverbial [@next b], see [@sec:adverbial-reflexive-transitive-anticausative].
 Also widely discussed in German grammar is the combination of a reflexive pronoun with the light verb *lassen* [@next c], see [@sec:infinitive-lassen-reflexive-anticausative].
-Less widely discussed are diatheses that combine a reflexive pronoun with light verbs like *fühlen* or *geben* [@next d], see e.g. [@sec:participle-geben-reflexive-anticausative].
+Less widely discussed are diatheses that combine a reflexive pronoun with light verbs like *fühlen* or *geben* [@next d], see e.g. [@sec:participles-geben-reflexive-anticausative].

 ::: ex
 a.
 Der Hund ist nach Hause gelaufen.
 Der Hund hat sich im Wald verlaufen.